 The statement of purpose allows you to highlight areas of your background or interests that may not be clear in other areas of your application.
 Therefore, it is very important to write a clear and concise statement that expresses your interest in the program, and what you hope to gain from, or bring to, the program of study.
 You may address special features of the program that made it the right fit for you, or you may address specific topics that you are interested in studying.
 You may wish to address aspects of your personal, academic, and work-related experiences that would make effective contributions to the program or would showcase your knowledge and interest in your chosen area of study.

 Q: Whom should I ask to write my recommendation letters?

 A professor, advisor, supervisor, or someone with authority should write recommendation letters on an applicant’s academic and/or professional experience.

-Q: How do I report my GRE or TOEFL scores?
-IELTS scores?
+Q: How do I report my official test scores?

 You need to request that ETS (Educational Testing Services) send your GRE or TOEFL scores to Georgetown University.
-To request scores, use the Georgetown Institution code, 5244.
+To request scores, use the code associated with the program to which you are applying.
 It is not necessary to specify any other departmental code.
 We are not able to accept copies or unofficial score reports.
 You may contact ETS at 1-800-473-2255 in regard to GRE scores and at 1-800-468-6335 regarding the TOEFL.
 Testing service websites are www.ets.org/gre and www.ets.org/toefl respectively.
 From the time you request for your scores to be sent from ETS, it takes about a month for them to be received and then processed in the admissions office.
 Please plan ahead!

 The IELTS is administered by Cambridge ESOL, British Council, and IDP:IELTS Australia.
 Official score reports should be sent to Georgetown directly from the testing agency.
 Please go to the IELTS website at www.ielts.org for more information.